WTR-GITHUB/PYTHON_II_PART/Python-Advanced-‐--Lecture-4.-Functional-Programming-Intro:-Part-1.md

 # ['dog', 'ferret', 'gecko', 'vole']
 ```

-This is already something that we have seen, but sorted function [documentation](https://docs.python.org/3/library/functions.html#sorted) says that there might be another parameter passed into the function - key. _key specifies a function of one argument that is used to extract a comparison key from each element in iterable (for example, key=str.lower).
-The default value is None (compare the elements directly)._
+This is already something that we have seen, but `sorted` function [documentation](https://docs.python.org/3/library/functions.html#sorted) says that there might be another parameter passed into the function - `key`. _`key` specifies a function of one argument that is used to extract a comparison key from each element in `iterable` (for example, `key=str.lower`).
+The default value is `None` (compare the elements directly)._

 So this key parameter accepts a callable and then tried to sort our data according to it: